NervanaSystems/ngraph/doc/sphinx/source/core/passes/passes.rst

 backend, and provides both a simple and a complex example to follow.

 The pass manager infrastructure in nGraph makes it easy to reuse and mix the generic optimization passes.
-It also permits you to roll your own device- specific  optimizations; that is, the same unified interface and APIs may be used to  cover both things.
+It also permits you to roll your own device-specific optimizations; that is, the same unified interface and APIs may be used to  cover both things.

 Invoking these passes is fairly straightforward, illustrated by the following